hoshdog/equanimity/functions/README.md

 ### 5. Define OneDrive Folder Templates (Optional)

-If using the OneDrive integration, you must define templates in your Firestore database.
+If using the user-delegated OneDrive integration, you must define templates in your Firestore database.

 1. Go to your Firestore database in the Firebase Console.
 2. Create a top-level collection named `oneDriveTemplates`.